Dr. Tamara Zach

 By Dr. Tamara Zach MD — May 05, 2026

-Understanding the Pediatric EEG: A Guide for Arizona Families
+Understanding the pediatric EEG: a guide for Arizona families

 • Suspected or confirmed pediatric seizures

-• A diagnosis or evaluation of pediatric epilepsy
+• Diagnosing or evaluating pediatric epilepsy

 • Sudden behavioral changes or developmental regression